mooniak/yaldevi-font/TRADEMARKS.md

-Ayanna and Ayanna Narrow is a trademark of Mooniak Pvt.
+Ayanna and Ayanna Narrow are trademarks of Mooniak Pvt.
 Ltd